sammyd/iOS8-day-by-day-book/manuscript/about-this-book.md

 you - treating the book entirely as a reference.

-However, since the content makes up a comprehensive review of the new technologies introduced in iOS8, reading the book in a more traditional, linear manner is perfectly valid.
-This is likely to result in you gaining a better understanding of iOS8 as a whole, but at the cost of learning about things you will probably never use.
+However, since the content makes up a comprehensive review of the new technologies introduced in iOS 8, reading the book in a more traditional, linear manner is perfectly valid.
+This is likely to result in you gaining a better understanding of iOS 8 as a whole, but at the cost of learning about things you will probably never use.